Fraunhofer-AISEC/codyze-evaluator/ecosystem/ecosystem-analysis.md

 The starting point for OpenStack contributors is its [Contributor Guide](https://docs.openstack.org/contributors/code-and-documentation/index.html).

-To most important aspects of being able to contribute to an openstack project are explained in the [Quick Start Guide](https://docs.openstack.org/contributors/code-and-documentation/quick-start.html#set-up-accounts-and-configure-environment).
+The most important aspects of being able to contribute to an openstack project are explained in the [Quick Start Guide](https://docs.openstack.org/contributors/code-and-documentation/quick-start.html#set-up-accounts-and-configure-environment).
 Further information for working on openstack code can be found in the [Opendev Development Workflow](https://docs.opendev.org/opendev/infra-manual/latest/developers.html#development-workflow).
 The specific contribution workflows may differ between openstack projects and are usually described in the project documentations (e.g. [nova contribution guide](https://docs.openstack.org/nova/latest/contributor/contributing.html)).

 Major steps for getting a contribution accepted: